WonderLandxD/GraphMIL/README.md

 ***Updating on 2022.09.05***

-- Updated training code of 4-fold cross-validation for the SYSFL dataset
+- Updated training code of 4-fold cross-validation for the SYSFL dataset (PRIVATE DATASET)
+- SYSFL Directory: (Will Update later)

 ***Updating on 2022.09.12***

-- Updated training code of 4-fold cross-validation for the Camelyon16 dataset
+- Updated training code of 4-fold cross-validation for the Camelyon16 dataset (OPEN DATASET)
+- Camelyon16 Directory: `/data_public/Wonderland/Datasets/Public/CAMELYON16`

 ## II.
 PROCESS